To help you feel confident at every step of the journey, we’ve broken down some commonly used industry terms.

 Bushfire Attack Level (BAL)

 BAL refers to the Bushfire Attack Level and has been devised to improve the ability of a building to withstand a bushfire attack.
 Your BAL may change once an on-site assessment is completed.
-The types of products you choose for your home including front door, garage door and tiled roof may reduce your BAL.
+The BAL level of your land will determine the requirements for your protection from bushfire.
+Areas with a BAL rating above 40 are considered too risky to build in.

-These refer to the building permits you need to obtain from your council in order to proceed with your new home build.
+These refer to the building permits you need to obtain from your surveyor in order to proceed with your new home build.
+In QLD these permits usually come from your local council.

 Certificate of Occupancy (CO)

-A document issued by a local government agency or building department certifying a building's compliance with building codes and other laws, and indicating it to be in a condition suitable for living in.
+A document issued by your local council or surveyor certifying a building's compliance with building codes and other laws, and indicating it to be in a condition suitable for living in.

 Compaction, cut and fill

-Compaction is the compacting of existing fill on your site and/or fill that we will place on site as a result of any cut and fill needed on your site.
+Compaction is the compacting of existing fill on your site and/or fill placed on your site as a result of any cut and fill needed on your site.
 Cut and fill is the actual process of moving earth from one place to another to make the ground more level.
 A cut is made when earth is cut from above the desired ground height; a fill is when earth is used to fill a hole to the desired ground level.

 A specialised person who will organise the project, overseeing and managing the entire job from purchasing materials to hiring sub-contractors like carpenters, builders, painters, etc.